chipsalliance/i3c-core/testplans_core.md

 protocol.
 It consists of two agents running concurrently.

 The AHB/AXI agent is responsible for recovery operation from the system bus side.
-It mimicks operation of the recovery handling firmware.
+It mimics operation of the recovery handling firmware.

 The BFM agent issues I3C transactions and is responsible for pushing a firmware image to the target.

 The test runs at core clock of 100 and 200 MHz.
 The slowest clock that does not result in a tSCO violation is 166 MHz.
-The I3C bus clock is set to 12.5 MHz
+The I3C bus clock is set to 12.5 MHz.

 # target_peripheral_reset